avumi/jobs/README.md

 If you're looking to join a startup looking to conquer the digital world, you've come to the right place !

 At Avumi, everything is possible and there are no bad ideas.
 We're in that point in time where we're still building things and every new person can have a direct input on our product.
-If you decide to join us, you'll not only be working for Avumi, *you* will be Avumi.
-You'll not only help us build the Avumi Platform, but also be part of building our ethos as a tech company.
+If you decide to join us, you'll not only help us build the Avumi Platform, but also be part of building our culture as a tech company.

-We currently speak :fr: :uk: :es:.
+We currently speak :fr: :uk: (fluently).

 Here's how we work :